-This is an advanced undergraduate course that will examine the quantitative aspects of human biophysics with an emphasis on membrane biophysics and electrophysiology.
+This is an advanced undergraduate course that will examine the quantitative aspects of biophysics with an emphasis on membrane biophysics and electrophysiology.
 Course instruction could change at any time given changes in public health guidance or changes in MSU operations.

-Course Prerequisites: PSL 250, or PSL 310, or PSL 431 & PSL 432
+Course Prerequisite: PSL 250, PSL 310, or both PSL 431 and PSL 432